 EXOFIELD Technology: EXOFIELD uses out-of-head localization sound field processing technology to produce a listening experience in the headphones with localized sound images as if we're sitting in a room full of optimally placed speakers.
 Using years of accumulated technologies from JVC/Kenwood, EXOFIELD reproduces the depth and placement of sound images from physical speakers in a room and adapts them to the included over-ear headphones.
 During setup, the special microphones inside the headphones conduct measurements of various acoustic characteristics of the user to optimize the "out-of-head" sound field reproduction.
 This measured data and EXOFIELD processing is uploaded to the smartphone app (via Bluetooth) to use each time you listen to music or watch a movie.

 Headphones: The special over-ear wireless headphones (XP-EXT1H) are equipped with large-diameter (40mm) neodymium drivers for high-quality audio reproduction.
 The large, soft ear pads help you enjoy long listening sessions, and seal out unwanted external noise, while keeping the dynamic sound inside the ear cup, so you won't bother others.
 Onboard controls include power, input selection, and EXOFIELD activation.
 Volume is controlled on the right ear cup by sliding your finger up or down along the side of the ear cup.
-The headphones are powered by a 3.7-volt lithium polymer rechargeable battery.
+The headphones are powered by a 3.7-volt lithium polymer rechargeable battery with a battery life of approximately 12 hours, depending upon usage.
 The battery charges in approximately 4 hours using the included USB cable and a 5V USB power supply (not included).
 No battery life data is available.
 Ear Cup Dimensions: Width 3.334" Height 4.142" Depth 2.154" Weight 11.8 ounces.

 Processor: The EXOFIELD processor and transmitter (XP-EXT1P) features out-of-head localization sound field technology to provide a realistic, immersive sound experience with multi-channel audio using the headphones.
 The three HDMI inputs allow you to connect a Blu-ray player, 4K or satellite set-top box, Game Console, or an HD streaming device simultaneously.
 The 4K-compatible HDMI eARC output passes along the video signal to your TV.
 In addition, the processor has both optical digital and analog RCA inputs.
 The processor can take 2-channel and 5.1-channel audio signals and reproduce surround formats up to 7.1.4-channels, including Dolby Atmos® and DTS-X®, to put you inside the movie or music.
 The digital sound processor connects to the headphones through a 2.4/5 GHz dual-band digital wireless transmission.
 The system automatically selects the transmission band with the least amount of interference, so the audio streams smoothly to the headphones in an omnidirectional pattern.
 The processor offers four selectable sound modes: Cinema, Music, Game, and Custom.
 Processor Dimensions: Width 10.485", Height 1.237", Depth 6.112", Weight 19.35 ounces.